WokLibCodeClub/Hour_of_Python_Sep23/README.md

 ### Make your own versions of the Hour of Python programmes

-If you want to remix any of the trinket project in Hour of Python, so you have a version of your own in your trinket account, you can find all the links [here](./Hour_of_Python_links.md)
+If you want to remix any of the trinket projects in Hour of Python, so you have a version of your own in your trinket account, you can find all the links [here](./Hour_of_Python_links.md)